 Impact of Bullying (Dr. Amanda Nickerson, Dr. Jennifer Livingston, Melissa Dudley)

 Several studies are investigating the impact of bullying in terms of social-emotional adjustment, relationships, mental health, and perceptions of school climate.
 In collaboration with Dr. Jennifer Livingston and her colleagues at the Research Institute on Addictions, we are collaborating on a five-year longitudinal study funded by NIAA to study the circumstances under which peer victimization is deleterious and for whom, as well as potential protective factors that can be targeted for intervention.

 PREPaRE School Crisis Prevention and Intervention Program Evaluation (Dr. Amanda Nickerson, Erin Cook, Samantha Vanhout, Sebastian Cheong)

 The PREPaRE curriculum was developed by the National Association of School Psychologists (NASP) in order to provide training for school personnel in crisis prevention and intervention.
 Continued evaluation is an integral piece of the PREPaRE model and is used to further refine training and curriculum.
-The current evaluation seeks to examine changes in knowledge and attitudes toward crisis prevention and intervention after participation in either Workshop 1: Crisis Prevention and Preparedness: The Comprehensive School Crisis Team or Workshop 2: Crisis Intervention and Recovery: The Roles of the School-Based Mental Health Professional.
-Preliminary results indicate high amounts of participation satisfaction as well as a significant increase in knowledge and attitudes toward crisis prevention and intervention across both workshops.
+Our research studies have indicated high amounts of participation satisfaction as well as significant increases in knowledge and attitudes toward crisis prevention and intervention.
 Click here for more information on the PREPaRE curriculum, training, or workshops.